pns1123/nginx_fastapi_react_example/README.md

 ## Overview
 - NGINX serves as a reverse proxy
-- requests to /api are routed to the backend and rewritten so that the /api prefix is dropped (/api/ -> /, /api/foo -> /foo)
+- requests to /api are routed to the backend and rewritten so that the /api prefix is dropped:
+  -  /api/   =>   /
+  -  /api/foo   =>   /foo
+  -  ...
 - Frontend and Backend service ports do not need to be exposed to the host because the reverse proxy service sends the requests through the Docker network

 ```